 Blob versioning is available for general-purpose v2, block blob, and Blob storage accounts.
-Storage accounts with a hierarchical namespace enabled for use with Azure Data Lake Storage Gen2 are not currently supported.
+Storage accounts with a hierarchical namespace aren't currently supported.

 Version 2017-07-29 and higher of the Azure Storage REST API support blob soft delete.

-You can use blob soft delete only to restore an individual blob, snapshot, or version.
+You can use blob soft delete only to restore an individual blob, snapshot, directory (in a hierarchical namespace) or version.
 To restore a container and its contents, container soft delete must also be enabled for the storage account.
 Microsoft recommends enabling container soft delete and blob versioning together with blob soft delete to ensure complete protection for blob data.
 For more information, see Data protection overview.

 Blob soft delete does not protect against the deletion of a storage account.
 To protect a storage account from deletion, configure a lock on the storage account resource.
 For more information about locking a storage account, see Apply an Azure Resource Manager lock to a storage account.